All Episodes

 Now, if I'm a Democrat and you have a lead into, you know, for an entire week, and then all of a sudden those votes that we're talking about start getting counted, and then your lead starts to evaporate to the point where you're now behind by X number of votes.

-Uh if I was a Democrat, I'd say this is this is total complete BS.
+If I was a Democrat, I'd say this is total, complete BS.

 I wouldn't want to believe it.